• Skip to primary navigation

 Process

-1. Place all marinade ingredients into a blender and blend until smooth.
+1. Place all marinade ingredients into a blender.

 Korean bulgogi marinade in a blender about to be blended.